bytecodealliance/wasmtime/cranelift/docs/testing.rst

 The available test commands are described below.

-Many test comands only make sense in the context of a target instruction set architecture.
+Many test commands only make sense in the context of a target instruction set architecture.
 These tests require one or more ISA specifications in the test
 header: